Walk Salt Lake City's most haunted locations. 10 stops, self-guided. 3 stops free. No guide, no schedule — just you and the dark.

 You walk Memory Grove, a park dedicated to Utah's war dead, established in 1924.
 The grove includes monuments to WWI, WWII, Korea, and Vietnam, and th...

-The Salt Lake City ghost tour includes 13 documented haunted locations.
+The Salt Lake City ghost tour includes 10 documented haunted locations covering 98 years of documented history.

 No. This is a self-guided walking tour.
 Each stop includes the address, a map pin, and the full haunting story.
 Walk at your own pace, start anytime, and take any route you like.

-The most visited stop on our Salt Lake City tour is Capitol Theatre at Capitol Theatre, 200 South, Downtown.
+The most visited stop on our Salt Lake City tour is Capitol Theatre at Capitol Theatre, 200 South, Downtown, dating back to 1913.

 3 stops free in Salt Lake City.
 No guide, no schedule — walk at your own pace after dark.